CoAP: Echo, Request-Tag, and Token Processing

 by assembling it from blocks from different resource states.
 That

-can happen when a resource is modified during a transfer, or when
+can happen when a resource is modified during a transfer or when some

 Rules stating that response body reassembly is conditional on